B-AROL-O/ARNEIS/docs/howto/howto-control-rpi-poweredup.md

 ### Load some Python program

-From the [Pybricks Code](https://code.pybricks.com/) web interface, upload to the LEGO Technics BT Hub the Python sources at TODO.
+From the [Pybricks Code](https://code.pybricks.com/) web interface, create or open a MicroPython source file and upload it to the LEGO Technics BT Hub.
+You may find some examples under the `/code` folder of the [ARNEIS repository on GitHub](https://github.com/B-AROL-O/ARNEIS).

 TODO